Download our report

 Over several years I’ve been involved in implementing Workday in many different environments and had to rescue a few poorly executed programmes too.
 I’ve learned a lot over that time.

-Here are ten things, blindingly obvious now as a Workday consultant, that I wish I’d been aware of when I started.
+Here are ten things, blindingly obvious now as a Workday consultant, that I wish I’d been aware of when I started in Workday implementations.

 1) Don’t try to eat an elephant